commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 As a modern sibling of the line of Commodore home computers, the Commander X16 is resaonably compatible with computers of that line.

 * Pure BASIC programs are fully backwards compatible with the VIC-20 and the C64.
-* Most PEEKs and POKEs of addresses in the $0000-$0340 area are compatible with the C64.
-* POKEs for video and audio are not compatible with any Commodore computer.
+** POKEs for video and audio are not compatible with any Commodore computer.
 (There are no VIC or SID controllers, for example.)
 * Pure machine language programs ($FF81+ KERNAL API) are compatible with Commodore computers.

 ## BASIC Programming